James Broun-Ramsay, 1st Marquess of Dalhousie: Governor-General of India

-Dalhousie assumed charge of his dual duties as Governor-General of India and Governor of Bengal on 12 January 1848, and shortly afterwards he was honoured with the green ribbon of the Order of the Thistle.
+Dalhousie took charge of his dual duties as Governor-General of India and Governor of Bengal on 12 January 1848, and shortly afterwards he was honoured with the green ribbon of the Order of the Thistle.
 During this period, he was an extremely hard worker, often working sixteen to eighteen hours a day.
 The shortest workday Dalhousie would take began at half-past eight and would continue until half-past five, remaining at his desk even during lunch.
 During this period, he sought to expand the reach of the empire and rode long distances on horseback, in spite of having a bad back.

 In contrast to many of the past leaders of the British Empire in India, he saw himself as an Orientalist monarch and believed his rule was that of a modernizer, attempting to bring the British intellectual revolution to India.
 A staunch utilitarian, he sought to improve Indian society under the prevalent Benthamite ideals of the period.
 However, in his attempt to do so he ruled with authoritarianism, believing these means were the most likely to increase the material development and progress of India.
-His policies, especially the doctrine of lapse, contributed to a growing sense of discontent among sectors of Indian society and therefore greatly contributed to the Great Indian Uprising of 1857, which directly followed his departure from India.
+His policies, especially the doctrine of lapse, contributed to a growing sense of discontent among sectors of Indian society and therefore greatly contributed to the Indian Rebellion of 1857, which directly followed his departure from India.